Anniekarim29/Anniekarim29/README.md

 ## Hi 🐼, I'm Annie Karim
 A Flutter developer focused on state management, backend integration, and scalable app architecture.

-🔭 I’m currently working on
-Flutter apps with clean architecture, proper state management, and real backend integration.
+🔭 I’m currently working on Flutter apps with clean architecture, proper state management, and real backend integration.

-🌱 I’m currently learning
-Riverpod for production-grade state management and Node.js for building REST APIs.
+🌱 I’m currently learning Riverpod for production-grade state management and Node.js for building REST APIs.

-👯 I’m looking to collaborate on
-Flutter apps with backend APIs, organized state handling, and maintainable codebases.
+👯 I’m looking to collaborate on Flutter apps with backend APIs, organized state handling, and maintainable codebases.

-💬 Ask me about
-Flutter state management, REST API integration, app architecture, navigation, and production-ready builds.
+💬 Ask me about Flutter state management, REST API integration, app architecture, navigation, and production-ready builds.

 📫 How to reach me
 Email: flutterbyannie29@gmail.com
 LinkedIn: https://www.linkedin.com/in/annie-karim/

 ⚡ Fun fact
-If it works on both iOS and Android, it’s probably luck 🙂
+If it works on both iOS and Android, it’s probably luck🌚

 ---